Skip to content

 • Each consumer context process consumes one direct-to-Postgres connection slot.
 At alpha (3 contexts × ~2 processes each = ~6 slots out of Supabase Pro’s 60-slot direct pool), well-margined.

-• spectral.core.events is the substrate transport surface for events between contexts in spectral.core per ADR-065 admission discipline (D1, core/events/ functional area).
-13 contract tests landed at commit 5494ccf under the contract-requirement-test discipline in force at the time (now superseded by ADR-065’s structural admission); retention contract tests extended at the same commit.
+• spectral.core.events is the substrate transport surface for events between contexts per ADR-065 admission discipline (D1, core/events/ functional area), with contract tests pinning the envelope shape and the retention inequality.

-• TA-14 D11 resolved: conversations.trigger_event_id = outbox row ID; AgentTask persists as a separate table with dispatch via outbox.
+• conversations.trigger_event_id = outbox row ID; AgentTask persists as a separate table with dispatch via outbox (closes ADR-043 D11).

 • Listener process is a new daemon per listening context.
 Lifespan-scoped; joins FastAPI/worker startup.